publishpress/PublishPress-Authors/readme.txt

 = [3.12.0] - UNRELEASED =

 * Fixed: Fixed encoding of UTF-8 chars in the Author URL column in the Authors list, #352;
+* Changed: Improved the style for the Boxed layout, #332;

 = [3.11.0] - 2021-01-25 =